 Two days later, on 24 April, following consultation between Thatcher, Armstrong and Humphrey Atkins, secretary of state for Northern Ireland, Figg was ordered to report back to Haughey that the British government fully shared Haughey’s concern that the hunger strike and the prison protests ‘should be brought to an end without loss of life’ within or outside the prison.
 Figg noted, however, that British policy remained unchanged.
 No further concessions would be granted.
 Thatcher, the British ambassador to Ireland said, would welcome a statement from Haughey urging Sands and the other hunger strikers and protestors generally to give up their protests.

 Haughey declined Thatcher’s request.
 Instead, on 25 April, he issued a public statement declaring that the ‘best prospect of saving the life of Bobby Sands’ lay in his family submitting a complaint to the ECHR.
 In a coordinated response on behalf of the Irish government and Sands’ family, later that day Marcella Sands (Sands’ sister), made an application to the ECHR claiming that the British government had broken three articles of the European Convention on Human Rights in their treatment of Republican prisoners (on 23 April the family of Sands visited Haughey at his home Abbeville).
-Later that day two commissioners, Nørgaard and Opsahl, attempted to visit Bobby Sands at the Maze, but were unable to do so because Sands requested the presence of representatives of Sinn Féin, including Brendan McFarlane, Gerry Adams and Danny Morrison; a request which the British authorities refused to grant.
+Later that day two commissioners, Nørgaard and Opsahl, attempted to visit Bobby Sands at the Maze, but were unable to do so because Sands requested the presence of representatives of the Republican movement, including Brendan McFarlane, Gerry Adams and Danny Morrison; a request which the British authorities refused to grant.

 On receiving news of the joint intervention on behalf of Haughey and his family, Sands was furious.
 He described Haughey’s intrusion through the use of the European Commission as ‘ridiculous’.
 Sands was adamant that although Haughey had the ‘means’ to end the hunger strike he ‘consistently refused to do so’.
 He described Haughey’s ‘prompting of my family as cynical and cold-blooded manipulation of people clearly vulnerable to this type of pressure’.
 The ECHR’s intervention, Sands lamented, had been ‘diversionary and has served to aid the British attempts to confuse the issue’.
 Sands was particularly annoyed with Haughey because of the taoiseach’s refusal to ‘publicly demand that the Brits move on the prisoner’s [sic] five demands’.